altocodenl/cell/vibey.md

 For the students of humanities stranded in the digital age: this is your chance to build a world with your words.
 Not cryptic commands, without the tens of hours of practice that are required to figure out misplaced semicolons.
 Describe your world and see it come to life, somewhat expensively.

+There has to be one main of each:

+- One main doc, doc-main.md, which describes the project.
+And links to the other docs.
+- One main dialog, that of the main agent currently running.
+- One main task, which is updated by the main agent (perhaps).

 ## Moar notes

 Fun thing: the main agent also has their own dialog.
 If another main agent is spun, it can check that there's already a main agent going, and just stop.